origin

 Rösselberg (3)

-planted varieties: Sauvignon blanc
+Planted varieties: Sauvignon blanc

-soil: profound loess soil, good water storage capacity
+Soil: profound loess soil, good water storage capacity

 This former horse pasture gives ideal conditions for aromatic wines.
 Our Sauvignon blanc feels very comfortable there and grows well.